junxit/us-congress-code/title-42/chapter-6a/sec-300ee-5.md

 ### References in Text

 This Act, referred to in text, is Pub.
 L. 100–607, Nov.
 4, 1988, 102 Stat.
-3048, as amended, known as the “Health Omnibus Programs Extension of 1988”.
+3048, known as the “Health Omnibus Programs Extension of 1988”.
 For complete classification of this Act to the Code, see Short Title of 1988 Amendments note set out under section 201 of this title and Tables.

 ### Codification